shubham-pawar/Build-ML-Models/README.md

 # Build-ML-Models

-#	Dataset Name - banknote authentication Data Set.
+-	Dataset Name - banknote authentication Data Set. <br />
-#	Number of Instances – 1372
+-	Number of Instances – 1372<br />
-#	Number of Attributes – 5
+-	Number of Attributes – 5<br />
-#	Data were extracted from images that were taken from genuine and forged banknote-like specimens.
+-	Data were extracted from images that were taken from genuine and forged banknote-like specimens. <br />
-#	For digitization, an industrial camera usually used for print inspection was used.
-The final images have 400x 400 pixels.
+-	For digitization, an industrial camera usually used for print inspection was used.
+The final images have 400x 400 pixels. <br />
-#	Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained.
+-	Due to the object lens and distance to the investigated object gray-scale pictures with a resolution of about 660 dpi were gained. <br />
-#	Wavelet Transform tool were used to extract features from these images.
+-	Wavelet Transform tool were used to extract features from these images.<br />
-#	Category 1 for genuine and 2 for forged.
+-	Category 1 for genuine and 2 for forged.<br />
-#	Task - data were extracted from images that were taken for the evaluation of an authentication procedure for banknotes.
+-	Task - data were extracted from images that were taken for the evaluation of an authentication procedure for banknotes.<br />
-#	Feature Names:
+-	Feature Names:<br />
-Feature Name	Detail
+Feature Name	Detail<br />
-V1	variance of Wavelet Transformed image (continuous) V2	skewness of Wavelet Transformed image (continuous) V3	curtosis of Wavelet Transformed image (continuous) V4	entropy of image (continuous)
+V1	variance of Wavelet Transformed image (continuous)<br />
+V2	skewness of Wavelet Transformed image (continuous)<br />
+V3	curtosis of Wavelet Transformed image (continuous)<br />
+V4	entropy of image (continuous)

-Features -> ['V1', 'V2', 'V3', 'V4']
+# Features -> ['V1', 'V2', 'V3', 'V4']
-#	Data:
+	Data:
              V1        V2       V3       V4
 0     3.62160   8.66610  -2.8073 -0.44699
 1     4.54590   8.16740  -2.4586 -1.46210